bameyrick/utils/README.md

 Performs a deep comparison between two values to determine if they are equivalent.

-**Note:** This method supports comparing nulls, undefineds, booleans, numbers, strings, Dates, objects, Functions, Arrays, RegExs, Maps, Sets, Typed Arrays, and [Moments](https://momentjs.com).
+**Note:** This method supports comparing nulls, undefineds, booleans, numbers, bigints, symbols, strings, Dates, objects, Functions, Arrays, RegExps, Maps, Sets, and Typed Arrays.

 Object objects are compared by their own, not inherited, enumerable properties.